By Dr. Philippe Barr, former professor and graduate admissions consultant.

 When they are not, even strong profiles struggle.

-Dr. Philippe Barr is a former professor and graduate admissions consultant, and the founder of The Admit Lab.
-He has helped applicants gain admission to top PhD, MBA, and master’s programs worldwide.
+Dr. Philippe Barr is a graduate admissions consultant and the founder of The Admit Lab.
+A former professor and admissions committee member, he helps applicants get into top PhD, master's, and MBA programs.